delvendahl/miniML/README.md

 Detected events are analyzed and descriptive statistics can subsequently be saved in different formats (.pickle, .h5, .csv).

+#### Analysis workflow via GUI

+miniML can also be used via a graphical user interface (GUI).
+To use the GUI, execute the miniml_gui.py file (located in the "core/" folder).
+The GUI allows easy loading of data, pre-processing (filtering, detrending etc.) and model inference.
+Found events can be inspecte and deleted, if desired.
+The GUI can also be used to save results to a CSV or HDF5 file.

 ### 💡 EXAMPLE